The further up the leadership ladder, the more critical it becomes to find the right talent.

-Cultural fit matters just as much as experience.
+While skills and traits are the most important items to assess, cultural fit matters just as much as experience.
 Just because a candidate did something well before, does not mean they will do it well in your setting.
-After the initial interview and skills evaluation, candidates should meet with select members of the executive team and the CEO for a deeper assessment of whether their personality and strengths align with what the company needs.
+However, many companies make the mistake of knocking candidates out for cultural reasons at the outset of a search.
+This should happen later in the process.
+After the initial interview and a hard skills evaluation, candidates should meet with select members of the executive team and the CEO for a deeper assessment of whether their personality and strengths align with what the company needs.

 6) A light process

-Too often, companies make critical hiring decisions after a few one-hour interviews, some of which likely occurred on the phone.
+Too often, companies make critical hiring decisions after a few one-hour interviews, some of which are likely to have occurred on the phone.
 Recruiters and CEOs should dedicate two to three hours with senior candidates up-front, helping them understand the opportunity and getting to know them.
 There also needs to be at least the same amount of time set aside for behavior-based and intensive skills evaluation to measure candidates against the scorecard for the role.

 Once down to a couple of finalists, conducting 360-degree reference checks are critical.
 This means asking a candidate for leaders from their last two to three companies, as well as their peers from every function, rather than just calling the references the candidate provides.
 References that don't come from a candidates' preferred list are less biased and should make up at least half of your calls.
 Also, don’t delegate references entirely to recruiters and be sure to take the same structured approach with reference calls as with interviews.

 7) Creating a terrible candidate experience